 Jupiter's southern pole, image taken by Cassini on its way to Saturn.
-Image credit: NASA/JPL/Space Science Institute.
+Image credit: NASA/JPL/Space Science Institute/Public domain.

-Jupiter is thought to have a rocky outer core.
-Above this, about 75% of its mass is composed of hydrogen gas, and the rest is mostly helium.
-Jupiter's Great Red Spot, which was first observed by British physicist Robert Hooke in 1664, is now known to be a cyclone that is three times the size of Earth.
+Jupiter is thought to have a solid core, which is surrounded by hydrogen and helium gas[2b].
+Jupiter's Great Red Spot, which was first observed by British physicist Robert Hooke in 1664, is now known to be a storm that is over three times the size of Earth.

 2. Moons ↑

-Jupiter has a faint ring system and at least 60 moons, most of which are less than 10 km in diameter.
+Jupiter has a faint ring system and 67 moons, most of which are less than 10 km in diameter.
 The largest of Jupiter's moons are the Galilean satellites - Ganymede, Callisto, Io, and Europa - these were discovered by Italian physicist Galileo Galilei in 1610.

 A composite image of Jupiter and the Galilean moons from left to right: Io, Europa, Ganymede, and Callisto (to scale).
-Image credit: NASA/JPL/DLR.
+Image credit: NASA/JPL/DLR/Public domain.

 2.1 Io ↑

-Io is the closest Galilean moon to Jupiter and has the third largest mass of the Galilean moons.
-The strong gravitational pull of Jupiter causes it to be geologically active, and it is thought to be the most geologically active object in the Solar System, with over 400 active volcanoes and 100 mountains, some taller than Everest.
+Io is the closest Galilean moon to Jupiter and has the third largest mass of the Galilean moons[7a].
+The strong gravitational pull of Jupiter causes it to be geologically active, and it is thought to be the most geologically active object in the Solar System, with over 500 volcanic centres and over 100 mountains, some almost twice the height of Everest.
 These emit plumes of sulfur dioxide, which can reach 500 km, over five times the distance to space from the surface of the Earth.

 Io is mostly composed of silicate rock.
-Its surface is covered with sulfur, and sulfur dioxide frost, and it has a molten core made of iron, or iron sulfide.
+Its surface is covered with sulfur, and sulfur dioxide frost, and it has a molten core made of iron and iron sulfide.

 2.2 Europa ↑

-Europa is the second Galilean moon from Jupiter, it is also the least massive of the Galilean moons and has a diameter similar to that of the Earth's Moon.
-It has a thin oxygen atmosphere and, like Io, it is mostly composed of silicate rock with an iron core.
+Europa is the second Galilean moon from Jupiter, it is also the least massive of the Galilean moons and has a diameter similar to that of the Earth's Moon[7b].
+It has a thin oxygen atmosphere and a surface composed of frozen water.
+Europa's interior is mostly composed of silicate rock with an iron core.
 Europa is also expected to contain a salt-water ocean, which extends for about 100 km below its frozen surface.

 2.3 Ganymede ↑

 The surface of Ganymede is covered in dark cratered regions and lighter regions, which are covered in ridges and grooves.
-Ganymede has a thin oxygen atmosphere and a liquid iron core.
-It is the only moon in the Solar System to have a magnetosphere.
+Ganymede has a thin oxygen atmosphere and a liquid iron core[15b].
+It is the only moon in the Solar System known to have a magnetosphere[7d].

 2.4 Callisto ↑